Copenhagen Coffee Guide

 DARCY'S

-Sunspots, decently priced drip coffee and lots of nooks and crannies for conversations, this cafe in Nørrebro is popular and for a reason.
+Sunspots, decently priced drip coffee and lots of nooks and crannies for conversations, this cafe in Nørrebro is popular and for a reason (they have a new location too near the meatpacking district).

 Pro tip: Their espresso tends to lean a bit muddy/murky lacking clarity and sweetness so stick to drip here.
 This of course can depend on who's working and what their specials are, but the drip is a safe bet.